ttiny/deploy/README.md

 Property | Description
 ---- | ----
 `credentials.github.user` | Replace `user` with the actual GitHub user or organisation who's repositories these credentials will grant access to.
 It does not need to be the same as the `username`.
-Case sensitive, must match the repo configuration, e.g. for repo `github/Perennials/deploy` the user here should be `Perennials`.
+Case sensitive, must match the repo configuration, e.g. for repo `github/Perennials/deploy` the user here should be `Perennials`, but the `username` may be any user with access to the repo.

 ### Project configuration